dbactual/thomaspaine-www/content/works/to-the-honorable-senate-of-the-united-states-jan-21-1808.md

    for this service, I feel myself entitled, as the country is now in a state of prosperity, to state the case to Congress.

-   As to my political works, beginning with the pamphlet Common Sense, published the beginning of January, 1776, which awakened America to a declaration of independence, as the President and Vice President both know, as they were works done from principle, I cannot dishonor that
+   As to my political works, beginning with the pamphlet *Common Sense*, published the beginning of January, 1776, which awakened America to a declaration of independence, as the President and Vice President both know, as they were works done from principle, I cannot dishonor that